While the major browsers rely entirely on artificial intelligence, the developers at Vivaldi want to take a completely different approach.

 Vivaldi Technologies wants to rely on human intelligence with the browser and equip users with practical tools.
 “The entire industry is trying to solve the wrong problem.
 They’re building assistants that filter what you see and what you don’t see,” says Jon von Tetzchner, CEO of Vivaldi Technologies.

 - Drag-and-drop tab tiling: This lets you instantly create split-screen layouts by dragging tabs into your workspace.
-Compare prices, monitor live data, read reference documents without interrupting your workflow.
+Compare prices, monitor live data, and read reference documents without interrupting your workflow.
 While Chrome and Edge can only display two tabs side by side, Vivaldi supports unlimited, flexible grid layouts.

-- Open link as a tiled tab: Right-click any link to open it alongside your current content.
+- Open the link as a tiled tab: Right-click any link to open it alongside your current content.
 Your main tab remains visible, making multitasking easier.

 - Cross-window email access: Vivaldi’s built-in email client now works in all browser windows and workspaces.
 Email becomes a true part of the browser and is always available without having to switch between windows.